 Reduction of the Fair Market Value of a Gift in Certain Cases

-Within five years after a donor makes a gift of property to an organization, the organization must revise the value of the gift in either of the following two situations:
+Within five years after a donor makes a gift of property to an organization, the organization must revise the value of the gift in either of the following situations:

 - The organization holds a non-qualifying security received from the same donor in the five years prior to the gift.
 In this case, the value of the gift must therefore be reduced by the fair market value (FMV) of the consideration paid by the organization to acquire the non-qualifying security.